-A Typical Day at a Summer Camp for Teens
+A Typical Day at an Adventure Camp for Teens

 What life is like at a teen adventure summer camp

-When sending your children to a traditional sleepaway camp (e.g., Camp Pinnacle), you more or less know what their days will look like.
+When sending your children to a traditional sleepaway camp, you more or less know what their days will look like.
 They eat meals in the dining hall, they move from activity to activity on camp, they sometimes leave campus for different adventures, and they sleep in cabins at night.

 But an adventure summer camp for teens that travels to different areas can leave parents scratching their heads.
 How do we get from place to place?
 Where does my child sleep each night?
 Where is their stuff stored?
 How do you cook without a kitchen?
 We are here to help paint a picture of what life at Adventure Treks is really like.